 Why You Should Use 6 Volt Deep Cycle Batteries as House Batteries in Your RV

-What is the best set up for a fifth wheel trailer as far as batteries?
+What is the best setup for a fifth-wheel trailer as far as batteries?
 The dealer said one 12 volt was plenty for 3-5 days.
-The manufacture said two 6 volts would be better.
-The manufacture said they do not set up the battery and that was the dealers choice because it was cheaper.
-Why doesn't the manufacture set up the battery?
-Sorry two questions.
-Thanks for your help.Starting or Cranking Battery:
+The manufacturer said two 6 volts would be better.
+The manufacturer said they do not set up the battery, which was the dealer's choice because it was cheaper.
+Why doesn't the manufacturer set up the battery?
+Sorry, two questions.
+Thanks for your help.Over 1,500,000 successful roadside rescues—Good Sam RV Emergency Road ServiceStarting or Cranking Battery:

-ANSWER Hi Daniel, some RV Manufacturers do let the RV Dealer put the batteries in.
-This way either the customer or the dealer can make a decision on what type of batteries to use to provide the power to the house portion of the RV.
+ANSWER Hi Daniel, some RV Manufacturers let the RV Dealer put the batteries in.
+This way, either the customer or the dealer can decide what type of batteries to use to provide the power to the RV's house portion.

 Your 5th Wheel Manufacturer is also correct in stating that in most cases 2 six volt Deep Cycle Batteries are better than 1 twelve volt battery.